dvd0904/CPP-Learn/Readme.md

 #### NOTE

 ```
-- Static variable doesn't belong to any object, we can modify our static variable if we want ion any const
+- Static variable doesn't belong to any object, we can modify our static variable if we want in any const
 member function.
 The const keyword after a member function is going to prevent you from modifying any member
 variable in the object but the static variable is not associated to any object, it belongs to the class, so
 the const member function does not protect it.